BunsenFeng/TwiBot-20/README.md

 TwiBot-20 is a comprehensive sample of the Twittersphere and it is representative of the current generation of Twitter bots and genuine users.
 It is naturally divided into four domains: politics, business, entertainment and sports and each user has semantics, property and neighborhood information.
 You can find out more about Twibot-20 in the paper 'TwiBot-20: A Novel Twitter Bot Detection Benchmark'.
 Work in progress.

 #### Affiliated Paper
-The affiliated paper of this repository, 'TwiBot-20: A Comprehensive Twitter Bot Detection Benchmark', is currently under review at CIKM'21.
+The affiliated paper of this repository, 'TwiBot-20: A Comprehensive Twitter Bot Detection Benchmark', is accepted at CIKM 2021.

 #### TwiBot-20 Sample
 We provide a sample of Twibot-20 in 'TwiBot-20_sample.json'.